Are you currently retired or planning to retire soon?

 The death benefit

 If you pass away during retirement, your life policy will pay out a death benefit to your named beneficiaries.
-This payout can be used to help cover funeral and burial costs, outstanding debts, and any other final expenses.
+This payout can be used to help cover funeral costs, burial costs, outstanding debts, and any other final expenses.

-If you have a spouse or partner, the payout can also be used to help them cover living expenses – like groceries, utility bills, and mortgage payments – that they may struggle to pay on their own.
+If you have a surviving spouse or partner, the payout can also be used to help them cover living expenses – like groceries, utility bills, and mortgage payments – that they may struggle to pay on their own.

 The cash value benefit

 Life insurance also provides a source of cash value that you can access during retirement.

 Whole life insurance policies are a type of permanent coverage, and they build up a cash value over time that you can borrow against or withdraw through policy loans.
 This cash value can be used for expenses like home repairs or renovations, medical bills, or even travel.

 Different types of life insurance policies and what they offer

 Now that we've looked at some of the ways life insurance can help you during retirement, let's take a closer look at the different types of life policies and what they offer.